 Of course, you could also buy a life insurance policy that solely has accidental death benefits, called accidental death and dismemberment insurance (AD&D insurance).

-What Does An Accidental Death Benefit Rider Cover?
+What Do Accidental Death Benefit Riders Cover?

 Accidental death benefit riders offer extra coverage if you have a fatal accident, wrongful death, or homicide.
 Types of accidents that may be covered include: